menandmice/micetro_docs/guides/user-manual/appliance_management.rst

 3. On the toolbar, click the :guilabel:`Remove` button.
 A dialog box prompts you to confirm your decision.
 To remove the Appliance, click :guilabel:`Yes`.
 Otherwise, click :guilabel:`No` to keep the Appliance.

 .. warning::
-  When you remove an Appliance from the Men&Mice Suite, the DNS and DHCP servers hosted on the Appliance are removed from the Men&Mice Suite as well.
+  When you remove an Appliance from Micetro, the DNS and DHCP servers hosted on the Appliance are removed from Micetro as well.

 Backup and Restore
 ------------------

-The Men&Mice Suite will automatically backup configuration for all appliances it manages.
+Micetro will automatically backup configuration for all appliances it manages.
 The backup can then be used to restore the appliance to the backed-up copy of the configuration.
 The backup is fully automatic and there is no configuration needed.

-If an appliance crashes and has to be replaced with another appliance with the same IP Address, the Men&Mice Suite will detect the new server and consider it to be in an uninitialized state.
+If an appliance crashes and has to be replaced with another appliance with the same IP Address, Micetro will detect the new server and consider it to be in an uninitialized state.
 To be able to work with the server the administrator needs to initialize the server.
 To initialize the server right-click on the server and select Initialize.
 This will display a dialog box where the user can choose how the server should be initialized:

 .. image:: ../../images/admin-appliance-backup-restore.png
   :width: 60%